blockades/openblockchain/README.md

 ### System requirements

-Due to the computing power and disk space requirements, the project was designed to be run on several machines, preferably in a cloud.
+Due to the computing power and disk space requirements, the data storage and processing for the project was designed to be run on several machines, preferably in a cloud with local management from a host machine.

 ### Prerequisites